On community structure validation in real networks: Simulations

 \subsection{A degree-corrected stochastic blockmodel for binary graphs}

-In order to assess of the performance of the CSV indices, a realistic generative model of graphs that can exhibit community structures is required.
+The assessment of the performance of the CSV indices requires a realistic generative model of graphs with weak and strong community structures.
 This is tipically achieved by recurring to stochastic blockmodels \citep{holland1983}, in which the probability of observing an edge between two nodes depends on the communities they belong to.
-A problem with pure stochastic blockmodels, however, is that they are often too simple to reproduce real networks, because they assume nodes within a community to behave similarly.
-This, for example, implies that in graphs generated from such models, nodes within each community have roughly the same degree: a fact that is in sharp contrast with most real networks, which feature a strong heterogeneity in the degree distribution.
+A problem with stochastic blockmodels, however, is that they are often too simple to reproduce the behaviour of real networks, mainly because they assume all nodes within a community to behave similarly.
+This, for example, implies that in graphs generated from such models, nodes within each community have roughly the same degree: a fact, this, that is in sharp contrast with most real networks, which feature a strong heterogeneity in the degree distribution.

-To overcome this limitation, different extensions of stochastic blockmodels have been proposed \citep{wang1987,karrer2011,signorelli2017}.
-Among them, \cite{karrer2011} proposed a degree-corrected blockmodel for edge-weighted graphs where the value of an edge between nodes $i$ and $j$ depends both on their communities $C_i$ and $C_j$, and on nodal weights $w_i$ and $w_j$: $y_{ij} \sim Poi (w_i w_j \lambda_{C_i \: C_j})$.
+To overcome this limitation, several different extensions of stochastic blockmodels have been proposed \citep{wang1987,karrer2011,signorelli2018}.
+Among them, \citet{karrer2011} proposed a degree-corrected stochastic blockmodel (DCSBM) for edge-weighted undirected graphs where the value of an edge between nodes $i$ and $j$ depends both on their communities $C_i$ and $C_j$, and on nodal weights $w_i$ and $w_j$: $y_{ij} \sim \text{Poi} \left( w_i w_j \lambda_{C_i \: C_j} \right)$.

-Here, we introduce a degree-corrected stochastic blockmodel for binary undirected graphs that is closely related to that of \cite{karrer2011}.
+To simulate networks in our simulation studies, we employ a DCSBM for binary undirected graphs that is closely related to that of \citet{karrer2011}.
 We assume that the probability $\pi_{ij}$ of an edge between nodes $i$ and $j$ depends both on their communities $C_i$ and $C_j$ by means of a block-interaction parameter $\theta_{C_i \: C_j}$, and on nodal weights $w_i$ and $w_j$:

 where $w_i > 0 \: \forall i \in V$, $\theta_{C_i \: C_j} \in [0,1]$ and

 Note that the weights are defined in such a way that the average nodal weight in each community is 1; to wit, $w_i > 1$ will indicate that the expected degree of node $i$ is above the average expected degree of nodes in community $C_i$.